BradleyColson/Politics/README.md

 Use MySQL to discover deep blue voter areas over 50% in New Hampshire Presidential Election 2020

+### Project Overview
+This project provides a comprehensive data analysis of the 2020 US Presidential Election results in New Hampshire at the precinct and jurisdictional levels.
+By leveraging SQL for data transformation and Tableau for visualization, the analysis identifies key voting trends, turnout drivers, and geographic shifts across the state’s 10 counties.

+Key Objectives
+Data Aggregation: Consolidate granular ward-level data into city and town-wide totals to assess large-scale jurisdictional impact.

+Margin Analysis: Calculate raw margins and percentage differentials to identify Democratic strongholds (e.g., Hanover, Durham) and Republican-leaning growth areas (e.g., Salem, Derry).

+Performance Benchmarking: Compare precinct-level engagement against state averages to highlight outliers in voter participation.

 | City / Town | County | Leading Party | Total Votes |
 | :--- | :--- | :--- | :--- |
 | **MANCHESTER** | Hillsborough | Democrat | 52,606 |